 BK's first SaaS service, InteropONE, was introduced in October 2022 at the International Association of Chiefs of Police (IACP) conference.
-InteropONE is a Push-to-talk-Over-Cellular (PTTOC) SaaS service which provides emergency incident commanders the capability to dynamically establish group push-to-talk communications between at-large smartphone users directly from their smartphone.
+InteropONE is a Push-to-talk-Over-Cellular ("PTTOC") SaaS service which provides emergency incident commanders the capability to dynamically establish group push-to-talk communications between at-large smartphone users directly from their smartphone.
 There are several PTTOC services available today from cellular carriers and other service providers.
 While these services provide supplementary features and coverage to LMR networks, PTTOC subscribers to a specific service cannot communicate to PTTOC subscribers of another service provider without deployment of pre-configured, complex, and expensive interoperability gateways.
 InteropONE addresses this interoperability gap by enabling emergency management personnel to quickly bring together any person with a smartphone regardless of which carrier they subscribed to or whether the smartphone user subscribes to a PTTOC service.
-This capability is vitally important for effectively managing unplanned incidents that may involve groups of people that don't normally collaborate.
+This capability is vitally important for effectively managing unplanned incidents that may involve groups of people that normally do not collaborate.

-BKRplay is BK's public safety smartphone application which provides access to the Interopone service, as well as a host of other capabilities which make the first responder safer and more efficient.
-Built around an intelligent interface between a smartphone and our BK radio, BKRplay services deliver an enhanced customer experience which increases the sales reach of our radios.
-BKRplay is available to download from the Google Play or Apple App stores.
+BKR play is BK's public safety smartphone application which provides access to the InteropONE service, as well as a host of other capabilities designed to make the first responder safer and more efficient.
+Built around an intelligent interface between a smartphone and our BK radio, BKR play services deliver an enhanced customer experience which increases the sales reach of our radios.
+BKR play is available to download from the Google Play or Apple App stores.

-We presently have three pending U.S. patent applications for the SaaS services products.
+We presently have one U.S. patent awarded and two pending U.S. patent applications for the SaaS services products.